junil95/hello-world/README.md

 # hello-world
 github tutorial
-- out here learning how to use github for my astrophysics application for the university of toronto
+- Learning how to use github for my astrophysics application for the university of toronto